 - Lost wages, including salary, benefits, tips, bonuses, and promotions you cannot earn while you’re recovering

-- Diminished earning potential if the SCI affects your ability to advance in your career
+- Diminished earning potential and reduced earning capacity if the SCI affects your ability to advance in your career

 - Pain and suffering for the physical and mental discomfort the incident and your injuries cause you